datlong30000/NTTU_Mobile_Application/README.md

 # nienproject

-A Flutter project for ChatBot handler API.
+A Flutter project for handle Chatbot API.

 ## Getting Started